Startup Business Plan

 Appendices

 All supporting documents are here in the appendices.
 These can be legal documents, credit histories, product pictures, and more.
-Your appendices serve as references for materials that support the main sections of your small business plan.
+Your appendices serve as references for materials that support the main sections of your startup business plan.

 Struggling to Write a Business Plan?
 Start Here.